 I think I want a complete change of life.
 My friends have made comments that have scared me a bit, and I want to value other moments.
 After New Year's, I tried to see an addiction specialist that someone recommended, at the Marmottan Addiction Clinic.
 The person was nice: when I told her I wanted to use less or maybe stop, she said my life needed to improve.
-That you can't just stop stuff like that, there has to be something in your regular life that is better than the drugs.
+That you can't just stop stuff like that, there has to be something in your regular that is better than the drugs.
 But then I was stood up twice, so I stopped going.
 I think there's a thing with social class and very different social contexts at that place.
-The people in the waiting room come for other problems; there are a lot of really deprived people.
-I think it can put some people off.
+The people in can put some people off.
 And also it felt like they weren't taking my problems very seriously.